saxisme/Ago-Benda/readme.txt

 Moved the scripts inside a function for correct register
 - Files are located in inc folder and css in content.less
 - Jetpack Sharing: activated for project CPT and customized code in contet-project.php to move the default position
+- uncommented function for Custom Header and used it for site logo changing the position in the header.php

 Body Classes
 ------------